A typical green salad is good for you. Here's how's to ruin it.

 , watercress and basil leaves.
 The darker the leaves the better -- they're richer in folate

 Using Lots of Croutons and Bacon BitsThese extra toppings don't add any nutritional value, but they can add a lot of calories.
 One-half cup of croutons has about 100 calories and bacon bits are loaded with fat and artificial ingredients.
 There are better ways to add crunch to your salad.
 A tablespoon or two of chopped walnuts or flax seeds have omega-3 fatty acids for your heart and nervous system, plus they have fiber, which your body needs for a healthy digestive system.

 Cheese is a great source of calcium

 and protein, but pay attention to how much cheese you are using.
 A serving of cheese is about one and one-half ounces - or about the size of a pair of dice.
 You can also use vegetarian cheese substitutes

 made from rice or soy.

 can transform a salad into a full-fledged meal.
 However, adding three deep-fried chicken strips to a salad will turn a healthy salad into a health-disaster.
 Deep fried meats add extra fat and lots of calories.
 Another health-busting idea is to add several slices of processed sandwich meats, which have been associated with an increased risk of certain types of cancer.

-Drenching Your Salad With DressingSalads are usually topped with a bit of dressing, but since salad dressings are generally high in calories, you need to watch your portion size.
-A serving of salad dressing is only two tablespoons and most dressings have about 100 to 200 calories per serving.
-A better idea is to forgo the salad dressing and squeeze some fresh lemon and lime juice on your salad, or use some salsa as a topping.
+Drenching Your Salad With DressingSalads are usually topped with dressing, but a serving of salad dressing is only two tablespoons, and has 100 to 200 calories per serving.
+Forgo the salad dressing and squeeze some fresh lemon and lime juice on your salad, or use some salsa as a topping.